RoarkGit/Blue-Academy/content/savage-guides/alexander/a8s.md

 After Double Drill, Onslaughter will face a random person and start channeling Mega Beam.
 If it's facing you, just step to the side without hitting any mines.
-Once the beam actually fires, hardcast {{< spell diamondback >}} (no
-{{< role swiftcast >}}).
+Once the beam actually fires, hardcast {{< spell diamondback >}} (no {{< action swiftcast >}}).
 This is based on the animation of the Mega Beam, not the cast bar.
 Once the beam fires and starts shrinking slightly that's when you should use {{< spell diamondback >}}.
 If you timed this correctly, then you will see a bunch of explosions, chakrams, and mirage charges, but everyone will be safe.

 Once you're out of {{< spell diamondback >}} Vortexer will start casting **Ultra Flash** on the west side of the arena.
 Ultra Flash kills anyone in line of